cbolik/albums-released-today/README.md

-# Song Search

-A simple Web App for finding additional information for a given song title, artist, or album.

-Has optional Spotify integration to obtain the currently playing track.
-New: Same now also for KEXP, Seattle's independent radio station.

-Check it out at https://cbolik.github.io/songsearch
+# Template: Spotify Serverless

+A simple Web app using the [Spotify API](https://developer.spotify.com/documentation/web-api).
+Deploy e.g. through Github Pages.

+Important: Create a new app using the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard), and copy the btoa'ed CLIENT_ID into scripts.js.